 What to do in the WinterChris Owen from Responsible Travel braved the Trans Siberian in January.
 He shares tips on winter trips: “Get as much daylight as possible and don't be tempted to hibernate for the entirety of the trip.
 Heaters are in every cabin and there's just something about wrapping up warm and braving the elements at every station that makes the Trans Siberian Express in the winter like nothing you've ever experienced before.”

-Scotland by train is by far the most relaxing way to explore the exquisite extremities of this wild and wonderful country.
+By far the most relaxing way to explore the exquisite extremities of this wild country.

-Travel around the whole of India by train, with a few plane journeys thrown in, or enjoy a couple of weeks traveling through the southern states of Kerala and Tamil Nadu.
+Travel around the whole of India by train, with help from a couple of internal flights, or enjoy the southern states.

-Balkans rail vacations take you on a winding route from Slovenia to Kosovo via a string of utterly underrated cities, and the mountainous Bar to Belgrade line is the scene-stealer.
+Follow a winding route from Slovenia to Kosovo via a string of utterly underrated cities and mountainous lines.

 Many of Morocco’s great cities and sights are easy to access by rail, so don’t restrict your adventure to just one place.